-Marcin Skubiszewski, a petitioner and the representative of all petitioners, is a Polish citizen residing in Poland.
-He voted in the Polish 26 May election (See Attachment 2: proof of citizenship and residence).
+Marcin Skubiszewski is a Polish citizen residing in Poland.
+He voted in the Polish 26 May election (See Attachment 2 - proof of citizenship and residence).

 Obserwatorium Wyborcze (the Election Observatory) is an association incorporated in Poland and registered in the Polish National Judicial Register (Krajowy Rejestr Sądowy; often translated as National Court Register).
-Under Polish law,4 the Election Observatory has full legal capacity.
+Under Polish law,6 the Election Observatory has full legal capacity.
 It has for objective, inter alia, "the care for democracy, citizens' rights and the development of civil society" (troska o demokrację, prawa obywatelskie i rozwój społeczeństwa obywatelskiego) and "acting in support of the development of democracy, in particular leading to a complete and effective functioning of a democratic state ruled by law in Poland" (prowadzenie działań wspomagających rozwój demokracji, w szczególności zmierzających do pełnego i skutecznego funkcjonowania demokratycznego państwa prawnego w Polsce) (see Attachment 3).